ba2slk/obsidian-contexts/README.md

 ## Key Features

 - **Universal Support:** Save and restore groups of tabs containing Markdown, PDF, Canvas, and Images.
 - **Cross-Device Friendly:** Context data contains only the relative file paths in your Vault.
-This design avoids the `workspaces.json` inconsistency issue in Core Workspaces, particularly when syncing a vault across devices.
-Tab gropus created on one device load consistently on the other without conflict. (_Note: layout arrangement is not preserved._)
+This design avoids the `workspace.json` inconsistency issue in Core Workspaces, particularly when syncing a vault across devices.
+Tab groups created on one device load consistently on the other without conflict. (_Note: layout arrangement is not preserved._)
 - **Safe Switching:** Switches contexts smoothly without leaving empty panes or glitches.
 - **Save & Overwrite:** Easily save your current layout.
 Includes protection against accidental overwrites.
 - **Management UI:**
     - View and delete saved contexts.
-    - **Manually create contexts** using a built-in **File Picker**.
+    - **Manually create contexts** using a built-in **File picker**.
 - **Minimalist:** Toggle the ribbon icon on/off via settings.

 ## How to Use